oliverphil/GroupProject/README.md

 12.)
 It is suggested that you take advantage of the 'Map Editor' in order to create a
     visualized map of the labyrinth as you navigate through it 13.)
-The game's music can be muted through the options menu
+The game's music can be muted through the options menu 14.)
+Interacting with the fountains will automatically fill the first empty flask in your inventory

 Usable Items:
 1.)
-Empty Flasks: Can be used to store liquids, including health and power potions 2.)
-Power Flasks: Can be consumed and give the player bonus damage to an enemy for 10s 3.)
-Health Flasks: Can be consumed to restore a player's health by 20 points 4.)
+Power Flasks: Can be consumed and give the player bonus damage to an enemy for 10s 2.)
+Health Flasks: Can be consumed to restore a player's health by 20 points 3.)
 Bombs: Used to cause significant damage to a monster or clear stone rubble

 Tools:
 1.)
 Crowbar: Used to pry away wooden barriers